 According to the National Association of Realtors, the most difficult step for home buyers is saving for the down payment and closing costs.

-For cash-strapped home buyers, asking the seller to help pay closing costs could be an ideal solution.Click to see today's rates (Oct 20th, 2017)
+For cash-strapped home buyers, asking the seller to help pay closing costs could be an ideal solution.Verify your new rate (Dec 11th, 2017)

 Simply put, closing costs are fees associated with the services that are required to close your home loan.

 Some fees include charges for appraisers, home inspectors, attorneys, credit bureaus, real estate agents, title companies, and of course your lender.
 All of these services are essential in a real estate transaction, and all need to be paid.

 This expense can range from two to five percent of your home’s value.
 It can create difficulty when you are trying to budget for what you need to close.

 Your lender should disclose estimated charges within three days when you apply for a mortgage, using a Loan Estimate form.

 Actual costs can't vary from the estimate by too much, or the lender has to pay the difference.
 That keeps estimates accurate, and ugly surprises away.